Information for Voters

 The SU Elections Office is the independent, impartial office responsible for conducting SU elections, plebiscites, and referenda.
 We report directly to Students' Council.

-1. 2017 Executive Committee & Board of Governors Election
+1. 2018 Executive and Board of Governors Representative Election

-Decide whom you’ll cast your vote for during the campaign period leading up to the election by following the campaigns and attending the forums.
+Decide whom you’ll cast your vote for during the campaign period leading up to the election by following the campaigns on social media and chatting with candidates

 Where Do I Vote?

 All voting will take place online.
 The online voting system can be accessed using your personal computer; When voting you will be required to enter your CCID and password along with your Student ID number in order to cast your ballot.